A sole proprietorship is an unincorporated business owned and run by one individual with no distinction between the business and the owner.

 Once that is done, you will be given a certificate which you can use to apply for business bank accounts and credit cards.

-There are over 23 million sole proprietorships currently operating in the United States, making it by far the most popular form of business ownership.
+There are over 23 million sole proprietorships currently operating in the United States, making it by far the most popular form of business entity.

 Most small businesses start as sole proprietorships and change to different legal structures as they grow.